evanw/esbuild/README.md

   const esbuild = require('esbuild')
   const service = await esbuild.startService()

+  try {
     // This can be called many times without the overhead of starting a service const { js } = await service.transform(jsx, { loader: 'jsx' }) console.log(js)
+  }

+  finally {
     // The child process can be explicitly killed when it's no longer needed service.stop()
+  }
 })()
 ```